ThorNicolai/System_Administration_Project/assignment03/Tender/Proposal 1.md

 ## Partims

-* Research hardaware, software and materials prices and properties .
+* Research hardware, software and materials prices and properties .
 * Resarch of the service and installation prices.
 * Research of the network distribution of an office.
 * Create a logical proposal on packet tracer